- What characterises high quality teaching in teacher education and teaching about teaching?

 2. Professional mentoring - Collaboration and coherence in teacher education

 We explore professional mentoring as a strategy for learning in teacher education and for newly qualified teachers' encounter with everyday life in school.
-We develop a common professional language across the various learning contexts and uses research circles in data production and analysis.
+The project works with the development of partnerships, professional communities and uses research circles in data production and analysis.
 The research circles are led by active researchers who bring participants from different contexts together to analyse data from teacher education and the professional field.